SanderMiller/CompRobo2020Swarms/index.md

 [todo gif of normal behavior]

 ## Collective Behaviours

 It was very interesting how many different collective behaviours we could create by adjusting the separation, alignment and cohesion weights.

-Here is one example where if the cohesion weight is suddenly increased significantly, the flocks will get stuck in an infinite loop circling each other.
+Here is one example where if the cohesion weight is suddenly increased significantly while the alignment and separation weights remain relatively low, the flocks will get stuck in an infinite loop circling each other.
 This could be useful if for whatever reason you wanted your swarms to converge and hold one spot.
 <p align="center">
   <img height= 500 img src="Images/WhirlPoolEffect.gif" />
 </p>